macrotex/debian-package-docker/README.md

                   -v /tmp/build-area:/root/build-area --env OUTPUT_DIRECTORY=/root/build-area \
                   debian-package-build
 ```
-The package build artificts will be left in `/tmp/build-area`.
+The package build artifacts will be left in the local directory `/tmp/build-area`.